Home Page

 Chris, below left, first lifts one side and inserts the wheel in the

 is then pulled along from front to back.
-(Chris has the unusual
+(Chris' technique is to

-technique of softly inflating the hul tube before pulling it along the
+softly inflate the hull tube before pulling it along the track.
+Usually

-track.
-Usually it is pulled on deflated, and the bowboard attached as
+it is pulled on deflated, and the bowboard attached when

 the tube is nearly on.)